 Graduate Student Research Workshop at Howard University on Poverty and Economic Mobility

 The workshop offers intensive training and mentorship to help attendees expand their skills, knowledge, and resources needed to prepare an effective dissertation proposal centered on policy-relevant, actionable research that will inform human services and economic mobility policies.
-The workshop is designed to meet the following goals for dissertators: (1) increase their knowledge about poverty research and the context of human services and economic mobility policies; (2) strengthen their interdisciplinary research skills; (3) increase the policy relevance of their research, and (4) improve diversity, equity and inclusion communication and translation skills for policy audiences.
+The workshop is designed to meet the following goals for dissertators: (1) increase their knowledge about poverty research and the context of human services and economic mobility policies; (2) strengthen their interdisciplinary research skills; (3) increase the policy relevance of their research, and (4) improve communication and translation skills for policy audiences.

 Workshop participants will receive guidance on writing a dissertation proposal that will be eligible for consideration to receive one of four $5,000 student research awards to support dissertation work.
 Funding may be used to cover research support costs related to data collection, such as transcription or for conference registration or travel.